This is a common question we’ve seen on the RadioDJ forums.

 We last tested in March 2017 & couldn’t even get the database setup to open let alone actually run the program.
 The .exe file just sat there running but not executing using up CPU.
-We won’t be testing on .wine again I can test software on a Virtualbox running Windows 7 if needs be.
+We won’t be testing on .wine again I can test software on a VMware player machine rinning Windows 10 if needs be.

 It’s really not as scary as it sounds.
 Providing your PC has enough RAM & a decent processor then there is absolutely no reason it shouldn’t work.

-You should be able to run RadioDJ on a virtualbox with as little as 1GB of RAM.
-We’re running currently running Windows 10 in a Virtualbox with 4GB of RAM on a machine that has 16GB onboard.
+You should be able to run RadioDJ on a VM with as little as 1GB of RAM.
+We’re running currently running Windows 10 in a virtual machine with 6GB of RAM on a machine that has 16GB onboard.
 Everything seems to work as anticipated

-First off sort out the UAC (User access controls) You need full “Administrator Privileges” to run RadioDJ successfully.
+First off sort out the UAC (User access controls) You need to set it to its lowest level.